Motown Junk: Legacy

 In 2011, NME ranked the song number three on their list of the 10 greatest Manic Street Preachers songs, and in 2022, The Guardian ranked the song number 12 on their list of the 30 greatest Manic Street Preachers songs.
 NME included the song at no. 244 in their list of 500 Greatest Songs of All Time, with the description: "They were still stencilling their own t-shirts and playing to half-full pub back rooms, but this icon-skewering single showed that the Manics meant business."

+In subsequent live performances of the song, Bradfield generally skips the lyric "I laughed when Lennon got shot," or replaces his name with a different word, such as in their Millennium concert Leaving the 20th Century, in which Lennon is replaced by the word "Misty".
+In a 2008 interview with The Quietus, Bradfield remarked, “I remember when I got that lyric, it felt like that Bill Hicks notion: why is it that the good people always get assassinated?"